WebOfTrustInfo/rwot6-santabarbara/draft-documents/introducing_btcr.md

-# BTCR DID Method Spec
+# Introducing the BTCR DID Method Spec

+Authors: Kim Hamilton Duffy, Ryan Grant, Christopher Allen, Dan Pape

 ## Abstract
 This paper describes the BTCR DID Method Specification.
 BTCR is a simple DID method spec using the Bitcoin blockchain.
 Because of its simplicity, it's a useful introduction to DIDs, and anyone can start using them right away.